-According to recent research, 97 percent of organizations across the globe use some form of cloud service.
-Of that total, 25 percent have had data stolen, and 20 percent have had their cloud infrastructure attacked.
+According to recent research, 97 per cent of organisations across the globe use some form of cloud service.
+Of that total, 25 per cent have had data stolen and 20 per cent have had their cloud infrastructure attacked.

-Being on a cloud platform introduces new risks that enterprises must prioritize within their cyber security programs.
-A robust cloud security program establishes the policies, technologies, applications, and controls used to protect an enterprise from threats.
+Being on a cloud platform introduces new risks that enterprises must prioritise within their cybersecurity programmes.
+A robust cloud security programme establishes the policies, technologies, applications and controls used to protect an enterprise from threats.

 Who’s responsible for cloud security?

-Cloud service providers (CSPs) and organizations share security responsibilities.
+Cloud service providers (CSPs) and organisations share security responsibilities.
 CSPs generally provide the physical security for cloud infrastructure.
-Organizational IT staff are responsible for configuring access controls with strict authorization levels based on need to work with the data.
+Organisational IT staff are responsible for configuring access controls with strict authorisation levels based on need to work with the data.

 How does cloud security work?

-A cloud security program monitors all activity in the cloud and has established plans in place to react quickly in the event of a breach.
-In general, cloud security has four main objectives: protect, detect, contain, and recover.
+A cloud security programme monitors all activity in the cloud and has established plans in place to react quickly in the event of a breach.
+In general, cloud security has four main objectives: protect, detect, contain and recover.

 Policies: Enterprises should build security into the development process of any product or service.
-That means that rather than relying on a separate security verification team, a policy should mandate that DevOps and DevSecOps be included within the business unit creating the new offering.
-A policy that requires departments and personnel to participate in asset identification, classification, and accountability also helps build awareness and protection.
+This means that rather than relying on a separate security verification team, a policy should mandate that DevOps and DevSecOps be included within the business unit creating the new offering.
+A policy that requires departments and personnel to participate in asset identification, classification and accountability also helps build awareness and protection.

 Proper configuration: IT departments need to configure cloud assets to separate data from operations and automatically identify and permit access to only the people and systems that need it to do their jobs.

-Centralized management: Many organizations implement different cloud solutions, with different providers who offer their own management tools.
+Centralised management: Many organisations implement different cloud solutions with different providers who offer their own management tools.
 Unifying cloud security across all services and providers gives IT visibility into every access point from one place, making it easier to monitor and detect threats.

-Constant monitoring: Using tools that are readily available, IT can see what cloud computing platforms and services their users are accessing and what activities might put the organization at risk.
+Constant monitoring: Using tools that are readily available, IT can see what cloud computing platforms and services their users are accessing and what activities might put the organisation at risk.
 In addition, such tools can ensure that all security and compliance requirements are met 24/7.
-Regular audits of apps and devices in use and assessments of potential risks should also always be on.
+Regular audits of apps and devices in use and assessments of potential risks should also always take place.